evodevo/quotes_api/doc/index.md

 to have a guarantee that the same thing that was built and tested was actually released.
 Each pipeline has one or more of the following stages:
 - **Build:** A successful build generates and stores an artifact - a package that is ready to be deployed to an environment.
-The build is performed in the following steps:
+This stage performs the following steps:
     - Checks out source code from the repository.
     - Installs dependencies, compiles assets (if any).
     - Runs unit tests.